Clamp Load Calculator

 What is the nut factor K?

-K is a simplified factor that links torque to preload by combining thread and bearing friction.
-Typical values range from 0.12 (well-lubricated) to 0.20 (dry steel).
+K is a simplified factor that links torque to clamp load by combining thread and bearing friction into one number.
+Typical values range from about 0.15 (lubricated) to 0.25 (dry).
+This tool uses your single K directly in F = T / (K ยท D).

 Should I aim for 75% of proof load?